fission/fission.io/content/en/blog/guestbook-application-with-fission-golang.md

 ### Function

 To handle a REST API request, normally a function need to extract resource from the request URL.
-In fission you can get the resource value from request header directly as we described in [Request Payload](#request-payload).
+In Fission, you can get the resource value from request header directly as we described in [Request Payload](#request-payload).

 That means you can get value from header with key `X-Fission-Params-Id` if URL is `/guestbook/messages/{id}`.

-In Golang you can use `CanonicalMIMEHeaderKey` to transform letter case.
+In Golang, you can use `CanonicalMIMEHeaderKey` to transform letter case.

 * [rest-api/api.go](https://github.com/fission/fission-restapi-sample/blob/f011b08cf08412250c295a534f71fb381fd30e4d/rest-api/api.go#L83-L100)